 If you want to learn how to deadlift correctly, you are in the right place.
-The King of Lifts is one of the best – if not the best – compound exercise to build overall strength and burn fat, all in the same time.
+The King of Lifts is one of the best – if not the best – compound exercises to build overall strength and burn fat, all at the same time.
 No respectable weightlifter should exclude deadlifts from their workout routine, only if they want top ridiculed in the gym.

 Should you include deadlifts in your workouts – and do it correctly – you will very soon see changes in your physique.
 The deadlift works almost all your muscles in your body, mainly your glutes (bum muscle), quads and hamstrings (thighs), but also your core (stabilisation), lower back, lats, traps and even the delts (shoulders ) and forearm, too.

 Apart from a barbell and some weight plates, you might also need a weightlifting belt to perform deadlifts safely.
 Learn what the difference is between leather and velcro lifting belts here: leather vs velcro weightlifting belts.